ErikBjare/KnowTree/README.md

        - Could also be learning goals.

+## Visualization

+The [D3.js gallery](https://github.com/d3/d3/wiki/Gallery) has great examples.
+We could probably get a lot of good ideas from some of them.

 # Issues

 There might be plenty of things making the idea in need of modification or entirely unfeasible/impractical, those things go here.